TannerHarman/FamilyCircleCounseling/ReadMe.md

 # Task List

 ## Complete Before Launch
-* Complete Financial Services Page
+* Get fonts for website

 ## Future optimizations
 * Add Script to insert menu & footer on each page to reduce duplicate code